dan88934/heiki/README.txt

 There are some sample images and documents in the sample_files folder which can be used to test the application.

-This repository contains the core code which is on the server hosting http://heiki.pythonanywhere.com/.

 ============
 Installation/Usage (running the code on a Flask development server):
 ============

-Note: I have been unable to get this working on Windows 10 as an error occurs when installing a dependency of the docx package.
-So, please run the program on Mac OS or Linux.
-Alternatively, you can find the web app version of this app at http://heiki.pythonanywhere.com/

 1. Install tesseract and ensure that the tesseract executable is in '/usr/local/Cellar/tesseract/'